Spring Garden Revival

 Phone: (508) 669-5462

-Understanding Grub Species & Life Cycles in Dighton's Glacial Till & Rocky New England Soils & Climate Zone 6b
+Understanding Grub Species & Life Cycles in Dighton's Glacial Till & Rocky New England Soils & Climate Zone 6a

-Dighton’s lawns are affected by several grub species, each with unique life cycles and environmental preferences.
+Dighton’s lawns are affected by several grub species, each with unique life cycles and habitat preferences.
 Common Massachusetts grubs include:

 • Japanese Beetle (Popillia japonica): C-shaped larvae, 1-year life cycle, adults emerge June-July

-• May/June Beetles (Phyllophaga spp.): 2-3 year life cycles Grub development follows a pattern: adults lay eggs June-August, larvae develop through three instars (July-October), overwinter as 2nd/3rd instars (frost line 36-48 inches), resume feeding April-May when soil exceeds 50°F, and pupate May-June.
-Dighton’s glacial till, sandy outwash, and marine clay soils influence moisture retention and grub survival.
-Irrigation during hot summers and thatch accumulation can increase risk.
+• May/June Beetles (Phyllophaga spp.): 2-3 year life cycles, less common Grub development follows a pattern: adults lay eggs June-August, larvae develop through three instars (July-October), overwinter as 2nd/3rd instars (frost line 36-48 inches), and resume feeding in April-May when soil temperatures exceed 50°F. Dighton’s glacial till, sandy outwash, and marine clay soils influence moisture retention and grub survival, with compaction in clay soils limiting natural predator access.
+Irrigation during hot summers and thatch accumulation can increase grub risk.
 For detailed soil data, consult the USDA Web Soil Survey and UMass Extension Turf Program.

 Professional Grub Identification & Economic Threshold Assessment for Dighton Properties

-• Grub counting and species ID (raster patterns, head capsule size) UMass Extension guidelines set economic thresholds at 6-10 grubs per square foot for normal turf and 3-5 grubs per square foot for low-cut or animal-disturbed areas.
+Accurate grub identification and population assessment are critical for effective management.
+Professionals conduct visual inspections for irregular brown patches and perform pull-tests for loose turf.
+Systematic soil sampling involves 1-foot square samples, 3-4 inches deep, with grubs counted and identified by morphological features.
+According to UMass Extension, treatment is warranted at 6-10 grubs per square foot in normal turf, or 3-5 grubs per square foot in low-cut or animal-disturbed areas.
 Japanese beetles are particularly aggressive feeders.
-Differential diagnosis distinguishes grub damage from drought, fungal diseases, fertilizer burn, or salt injury.
-For complex cases, consult the UMass Extension Plant Diagnostic Lab.
-Optimal assessment occurs in August-September (current larvae) and April-May (overwintering populations), with soil temperature and moisture considered for accuracy.
+Differential diagnosis is essential to distinguish grub damage from drought, fungal diseases, fertilizer burn, or salt injury.
+For complex cases, the UMass Extension Plant Diagnostic Lab offers expert analysis.
+Optimal assessment occurs in late summer (August-September) for current larvae and early spring (April-May) for overwintering populations, with soil temperature and moisture considered for accuracy.

 Dighton Conservation Commission Requirements for Grub Control Near Protected Areas

-Grub control near wetlands, streams, and vernal pools in Dighton is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
+Grub control near Dighton’s wetlands, streams, and vernal pools is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40).
 Permits (NOI/RDA) are required for pesticide applications within 25-100 feet of protected resources.
-Seasonal restrictions apply during wildlife breeding (March-August for birds, March-June for vernal pools).
-Environmental protection measures include groundwater safeguards (especially near Zone II wellhead areas), runoff prevention, and pollinator protection by selecting appropriate products and timing.
-Erosion control is vital—minimize soil disturbance and revegetate promptly, especially in glacial till and clay soils.
-Early consultation with the Conservation Commission is recommended for documentation and compliance.
+Seasonal restrictions apply during wildlife breeding periods (March-August for birds, March-June for vernal pools).
+Environmental protection measures include groundwater safeguards, surface water runoff prevention, and pollinator protection through selective product choice and timing.
+Erosion control is vital, especially in glacial till and clay soils, with immediate revegetation and sediment barriers recommended.
+Advance consultation and documentation with the Conservation Commission are necessary for all treatments near sensitive areas.

 Dighton Conservation Commission